sckaff/uforum/back-end/README.md

     - Deletes a post made by the user.
 Only the post creator (or admin) can delete the post
 * PatchPost()
     - Updates the post.
 Only the post creator (or admin) can change the post
-* CreateComment()
-    - Creates a comment under a post.
-* EditComment()
-    - Edits the comment made by the user.
-Only the post creator can edit the comment
-* DeleteComment()
-    - Deletes a comment made by the user.
-Only the post creator (or admin) can delete the comment

 ## Admin Functions:
 * CreateCategory()